 No significant radiometric anomalies, hydrothermal alteration or anomalous geochemistry were reported by AREVA during the winter program.
-Final results of the exploration program are expected to be received from AREVA during the second quarter.

 UEX elected not to fund its share of the drilling programs at the Mirror River Project in 2017.
 UEX did not support the technical approach of the operator on the Mirror River Project and chose to expend its exploration capital on more advanced stage exploration projects.